md-zaman/docker-learning/mosh-notes.md

     Each line specifies a step, like installing software, copying files, or configuring settings. \
     It essentially automates the image building process for consistency and reusability.

-1. Base Image: FROM
+1. Base Image: FROM \
     FROM is used to specify the base image. \
     The base image can be an OS like Linux or Windows or it can be an OS plus a runtime environment.

-2. Full URLs in FROM:
+2. Full URLs in FROM: \
     So an image can be in any registry.
 The default registry docker uses is dockerhub. \
     If the image is in some other registry, we have to type the full URL

-3. latest tag:
+3. latest tag: \
-    FROM node:latest
+    FROM node:latest \
-    Avoid using the latest tag in FROM because the registry might get updated and your app might not be compatible with the new version.
+    Avoid using the latest tag in FROM because the registry might get updated and your app might not be compatible with the new version. \
-        So, always use a specific version.
+    So, always use a `specific version`.

-4. To run a container we need to do the following:
+4. To run a container we need to do the following: \
     a.
-Make a Dockerfile
+Make a Dockerfile \
     b.
-Build a docker image with the docker build command and
+Build a docker image with the docker build command and \
     c.
 Run the container

     a.
 Dockerfile: